Hyperbole definition literary term

 Glossary of Literary Terms

 Fade and lake share a vowel sound, but not a consonant sound, so this line uses assonance rather than rhyme.
 A more interesting description could be, “The sun stretched its golden arms, climbed above the mountains, and smiled down on us.
 Much more common real world use of figurative language: However, when people (including .
 This literary device is prevalent in both literature and everyday writing.
 An allegory is a story within a story.
+Like, I'm so hungry I could eat a horse or Ryan Gosling is so hot, I would jump into a giant pit of flaming snakes for him!
 Okay, that last one might not be hyperbole; .
-The items in your list can be words, ideas, or phrases, and by displaying them this way helps prove or emphasize a point — or even create a sense of irony.

 Manquant :